mtiley/jupinx/docs/windows.md

 >## Note
 >
 >A good rule of thumb is that wherever possible you should do things in Ubuntu, not Windows, to avoid compatibility problems. **If working with git, for instance, use it through the Ubuntu terminal** (not with a separate Windows installation of git).

+## See Also
+* [These instructions](https://github.com/QuantEcon/lecture-source-jl#usage) for editing the QuantEcon lectures using Jupinx on a Windows system